By Jonathan Ashley, co-founder of etiCloud. (Updated 4 April 2025)

 - Consider cyber insurance, as professional indemnity insurance is not designed to cover cyber attacks (although it can provide cover in particular situations).

-- The response plan must include reporting any breaches of personal data to the relevant regulators and any individual directly affected.
+- Draft, agree, and regularly test and update a breach response plan to deal with the aftermath of cyber security attack.
+It must include reporting any breaches of personal data to the relevant regulators and any individual directly affected.

 - You can outsource your firm’s cyber security, but your senior management team still has responsibility for it: responsibility for the return on investment and for the level of risk your firm is accepting by not investing more time and money into cyber security.